emmabostian/developer-portfolios/CONTRIBUTING.md

 ### Setting Up Your System

-1. Install [Git](https://git-scm.com/) or your favorite Git client.
+1. Install [Git](https://git-scm.com/) or your favourite Git client.
 2. (Optional) [Setup an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.

 ### Forking Developer Portfolios

-1. Go to the top level page of this [repository](https://github.com/emmawedekind/developer-portfolios)
+1. Go to the top-level page of this [repository](https://github.com/emmawedekind/developer-portfolios)
-2. Click the "Fork" Button in the upper right hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))
+2. Click the "Fork" button in the upper right-hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))
 3. After the repository (repo) has been forked, you will be taken to your copy of the Developer Portfolios repo at <https://github.com/yourUsername/developer-portfolios>

 ### Cloning Your Fork